 Venue to be Confirmed

-This course now includes a demonstration of a simple menu with highest quality ingredients at THE BALLYMALOE COOKERY SCHOOL .
+This course now includes a demonstration of a simple menu with highest quality ingredients with Rory O'Connell of The Ballymaloe Cookery School .

 These courses are run in partnership with Vintner representative bodies and are held in locations convenient to publicans.

 As there are two course options for different publican needs, there is an option for everyone.

 Publicans who are about to start in the Food Business and publicans who are already in the business and would like to continue improving their product.

 Finding the right chef/cook

 Serving food that works for your premises, your location, your customers

 Setting standards and implementing systems to make those work

 Getting the Coffee and Tea bits right

 Legal responsibilities in Food Service